 The Houston Livestock Show & Rodeo (HLSR) is the largest livestock exhibition and rodeo in the world, with more than 2.5 million fans in attendance during the three week event.
 In addition to the livestock show and the rodeo competition, the event utilizes the entirety of NRG Park and includes the World Championship BBQ Cook Off, huge carnival with three Ferris wheels, and daily concerts with top musical acts such as Beyonce and George Strait.
 This “city within a city” can create some logistical challenges, including several entrance points where fans were previously required to cross over internal service traffic and incoming vehicular traffic.

 For the 2016 HLSR, two Quick Bridges were incorporated at one of the primary entrances.
 A side-by-side configuration was utilized with the two bridges, to allow bi-directional pedestrian traffic throughout the day, and to allow max capacity (in one direction) at peak times.
-Starting in 2017, HLSR added a third Quick Bridge, and are currently considering additional locations for future years.
+Starting in 2017, HLSR added a third Quick Bridge, with an ongoing contract and are considering additional locations.

 Working with Tight Time and Space Constraints for the Big Game!